benjbuch/octo_waffle/part_13-summarizing_tables.md

     ## mean in group Female   mean in group Male
     ##             2.781111             2.693000

-We would certainly prefer a neat table with the parameters of the fit organized as columns and the rows specifying the grouping variables such as the weekday.
-In this sense, a vectorized approach.
+We would certainly prefer a neat table with all the results organized by the grouping variable.
+In a sense, a vectorized approach.

 Let’s look how to perform a Student’s *t* test within the `tidyverse`.

-We will use `group_modify(...)`, a summary function for cases when `summarize(...)` is too limited.
-It takes a function as argument, which operates on and returns back a `data.frame`.
-In this case, the function will be given the (four) different `data.frame` objects, one for each group (day).
+We will use `group_modify(...)` to create a summary for cases when `summarize(...)` is too limited. `group_modify(...)` takes a function as argument, which operates on and returns back a `data.frame`.
+In this case, the function will be given the different `data.frame` objects, one for each group (here: Thu, Fri, Sat, Sun).

 > Since R’s `t.test` does not return a `data.frame` by default, we wrap
 > it with `~ broom::tidy(...)`.
 This function makes a `data.frame`
 > containing the parameters (e.g. coefficients and slopes) of the model.

-> Note: The `~` in front of `broom::tidy(...)` is mandatory for reasons
+> The `~` in front of `broom::tidy(...)` is mandatory for reasons beyond
-> beyond the scope of this tutorial at this point.
+> the scope of this tutorial at this point.

 Within `group_modify`, we can refer to the current subset with `.` (or `.x`) and the value of the grouping variable with `.y`.